 The student body of 1,500 students, drawn from nearly every state and more than 50 countries, is served by a full-time faculty of 165 men and women.

-Lawrence is accredited as a degree-granting institution by the North Central Association of Colleges and Secondary Schools, and the Conservatory of Music is an accredited institutional member of the National Association of Schools of Music.
+Lawrence is accredited as a degree-granting institution by the Higher Learning Commission, and the Conservatory of Music is an accredited institutional member of the National Association of Schools of Music.
 Lawrence also is a member of the Midwest Conference and National Collegiate Athletic Association, Division III (NCAA III).

 Lawrence today is what it has been for much of its history, an undergraduate college of the liberal arts and sciences with a Conservatory of Music.
 It honors the vision of its founders and builds on the heritage of more than a century and a half of excellence in undergraduate education.